Debugging Concurrent Programs

 #define LOG_WARN(msg) ThreadSafeLogger::instance().log("WARN", msg)

-Each log entry contains three key pieces of information: a nanosecond-resolution timestamp (for determining event order), a thread ID (for distinguishing the behavior of different threads), and a log level.
-With this information, you can precisely trace each thread's timeline when analyzing concurrent bugs.
+Each log entry contains three key pieces of information: a nanosecond-resolution timestamp (to determine event ordering), a thread ID (to distinguish the behavior of different threads), and a log level.
+With this information, we can precisely track the timeline of each thread when analyzing concurrency bugs.

 ThreadSafeLogger::instance().log("INFO",

-⚠️ Warning: This logger uses std::cout as the underlying output.
-If your program requires high-performance logging (e.g., millions of entries per second), this implementation won't suffice—you'll need to switch to a lock-free ring buffer solution or use an existing logging library (like spdlog).
-But for the debugging phase, it is completely adequate.
+std::coutfor the underlying output.
+If your program requires high-performance logging (e.g., millions of lines per second), this implementation will not suffice—you will need to switch to a lock-free ring buffer solution or use an existing logging library (like spdlog).
+However, it is fully adequate for the debugging phase.

-Alright, we've now introduced four main tools—TSan, Helgrind, Clang TSA, and structured logging.
-The question is, when you encounter a concurrent bug in a real project, what order should you use these tools in?
-Based on my own hard-earned experience, I've summarized a workflow.
+Okay, we have now covered four major tools—TSan, Helgrind, Clang TSA, and structured logging.
+The question is, when you encounter a concurrency bug in an actual project, in what order should you use these tools?
+Based on my experience, I have summarized a workflow.

-When you discover a suspected concurrent bug, the first step is always to reproduce it as stably as possible.
-This is the hardest and most critical step.
-You need to record all conditions that trigger the bug: input data, thread count, system load, and even hardware model.
-If the bug only appears under high concurrency, write a stress test and run it repeatedly; if it only appears under specific data, preserve that data.
-A bug that cannot be stably reproduced is almost impossible to fix—because you cannot verify whether your fix is effective.
-If stable reproduction is truly impossible, consider adding a loop test in CI—run the same test 1000 times, and if it fails even once, count it as a failure.
+When you discover a suspected concurrency bug, the first step is always to reproduce it as stably as possible.
+This is the hardest but most critical step.
+You need to record all conditions that trigger the bug: input data, number of threads, system load, and even hardware model.
+If the bug only appears under high concurrency, write a stress test and run it repeatedly; if it only appears with specific data, keep that data.
+A bug that cannot be stably reproduced is almost impossible to fix—because you cannot verify if your fix is effective.
+If stable reproduction is truly impossible, consider adding a loop test in your CI—run the same test 1000 times, and count it as a failure if it fails even once.

-After reproduction, the second step is to determine the bug's category.
-Is it a data race, dead lock, livelock, or dangling reference?
-If the program outputs incorrect results but doesn't crash, it's most likely a data race.
-If the program freezes completely, it might be a dead lock.
-If CPU is at 100% with no output, it might be a livelock.
-If it's a segfault and the stack trace shows weird addresses, it might be a dangling reference.
+After reproduction, the second step is to determine the category of the bug.
+Is it a data race, deadlock, livelock, or dangling reference?
+If the program outputs incorrect results but does not crash, it is likely a data race.
+If the program freezes, it might be a deadlock.
+If the CPU usage is 100% but there is no output, it might be a livelock.
+If it is a segmentation fault and the stack trace contains strange addresses, it might be a dangling reference.
 This classification determines which tool you use next.

 The third step is to select and run the tool.
-If it's a data race, compile a TSan version and run it once.
-If it's a dead lock risk, use Helgrind's lock order analysis.
-If it's an already-dead-locked process, attach GDB to inspect all thread stacks.
-If it's a dangling reference, ASan is more appropriate (although this chapter mainly covers concurrency tools, ASan's detection of use-after-free is extremely precise).
+If it is a data race, compile a TSan version and run it.
+If there is a risk of deadlock, use Helgrind's lock order analysis.
+If the process is already deadlocked, use GDB to attach and inspect all thread stacks.
+If it is a dangling reference, ASan is more appropriate (although this article focuses on concurrency tools, ASan is very precise at detecting use-after-free).

 The fourth step is to analyze the tool's report.
-TSan's report will tell you exactly which line of code has the problem and which threads are conflicting.
+TSan's report will precisely tell you which line of code is problematic and which threads are conflicting.
 Helgrind will tell you where the lock acquisition order is inconsistent.
 GDB will tell you where each thread is stuck.
-Read the report carefully—don't rush to modify the code; first make sure you understand the root cause of the problem.
+Read the reports carefully—do not rush to modify the code; first, ensure you understand the root cause of the problem.

 The fifth step is to fix and verify.
-After the fix, rerun TSan/Helgrind to confirm the report is gone, and rerun your reproduction test to confirm the bug no longer appears.
-If possible, add a TSan build as a permanent check in CI to prevent similar issues from being introduced again.
+After the fix, rerun TSan/Helgrind to confirm the reports are gone, and rerun your reproduction test to confirm the bug no longer appears.
+If possible, add a TSan build to your CI as a permanent check to prevent similar issues from being reintroduced.

-This workflow looks simple, but there are pitfalls in every step.
-The most common mistake is skipping "reproduction" and going straight to reading code to guess the bug's location—in concurrent programs, the location you guess is probably wrong, because the root cause of a concurrent bug is often in a seemingly unrelated code path.
-Another common mistake is not running TSan to verify after a fix—you think you've fixed it, but you might have just changed the timing to make the bug appear less frequently, rather than fundamentally eliminating it.
+This workflow seems simple, but there are pitfalls in every step.
+The most common mistake is skipping "reproduction" and reading the code directly to guess the bug's location—in concurrent programs, the location you guess is likely wrong, because the root cause of concurrency bugs often lies in seemingly unrelated code paths.
+Another common error is not running TSan for verification after the fix—you think you have fixed it, but you may have just changed the timing to make the bug appear less frequently, rather than eliminating it fundamentally.

 Where We Are

-In this chapter, we built a toolbox and methodology for concurrent debugging.
-TSan captures data races at runtime through compile-time instrumentation, Helgrind detects lock order issues and races through dynamic analysis, Clang TSA prevents thread safety violations at compile time through annotations, GDB provides a crash scene snapshot when the program dead locks, and structured logging helps us track event timelines during debugging.
-These tools each have their own focus, and using them in combination covers the vast majority of concurrent bug scenarios.
+In this article, we have built a toolkit and methodology for concurrency debugging.
+TSan captures data races at runtime through compile-time instrumentation, Helgrind detects lock order issues and races through dynamic analysis, Clang TSA prevents thread safety violations at compile time using annotations, GDB provides on-site snapshots when the program deadlocks, and structured logging helps us track the timeline of events during debugging.
+These tools each have their focus, and using them in combination can cover the vast majority of concurrency bug scenarios.

-But "correctness" is only half of concurrent programming.
-A bug-free concurrent program is not necessarily an efficient one—you might spend a week optimizing a mutex, only to find the bottleneck isn't there at all; or you might introduce code so complex it's unmaintainable, all in the pursuit of lock-free performance.
-In the next chapter, we will discuss how to scientifically measure the performance of concurrent programs: Google Benchmark's multi-threading usage, common pitfalls in concurrent benchmark design, and performance counter analysis with the perf tool.
-Debugging tells us "what's wrong," and benchmarking tells us "what's slow"—combining the two forms a complete concurrent engineering capability.
+However, "correctness" is only half of concurrent programming.
+A bug-free concurrent program is not necessarily an efficient one—you might spend a week optimizing a mutex, only to find the bottleneck isn't there at all; or you might introduce code that is too complex to maintain in pursuit of lock-free performance.
+The next article will discuss how to scientifically measure the performance of concurrent programs: multi-threaded usage of Google Benchmark, common traps in concurrent benchmark design, and performance counter analysis with the perf tool.
+Debugging tells us "where it is wrong," and benchmarking tells us "where it is slow"—combining the two makes for complete concurrent engineering capabilities.

-💡 The complete example code is available in Tutorial_AwesomeModernCPP, visit code/volumn_codes/vol5/ch08-debug-testing-perf/.
+💡 Complete example code is available at Tutorial_AwesomeModernCPP, under

 References